QuantEcon/lecture-python.myst/_sources/wald_friedman.md

 As we'll see, this is indeed the correct form of the decision rule.

-The key problem is to determine the threshold values $\alpha, \beta$, which will depend on the parameters listed above.
+Our problem is to determine threshold values $\alpha, \beta$ that somehow depend on the parameters described  above.

 You might like to pause at this point and try to predict the impact of a parameter such as $c$ or $L_0$ on $\alpha$ or $\beta$.